gastrovec/accent/_posts/2016-11-04-esoteric-annoyances.markdown

 ---

 A OIL file consists of a number of lines.
-When a script is run, the source file is read in line by line and each line is put into a band that has as many cells as the file has lines, but can be extended by the code (to a potentially discontinuous band).
+When a script is run, the source file is read in line by line and each line is put into a tape that has as many cells as the file has lines, but can be extended by the code (to a potentially discontinuous tape).
 If a line can be casted to an integer, this is done, otherwise it remains a string.

-The band has a head that starts at line/cell 0 (Yes, lines/cells are zero-indexed).
+The tape has a head that starts at line/cell 0 (Yes, lines/cells are zero-indexed).
 It reads the value of the current cell as an integer (again converting to 0 if needed), and executes the command associated with the value.
 There are 14 different commands, all described in the